greenteawarrior/kinect-shenanigans/README.md

 - however don't overwhelm the new members who haven't taken the math classes yet to understand everything easily...
 - mention some of the black boxes, and if people want to learn more, please talk to us :DDD

+some comments from friends:
+- make nice pictures/diagrams
+- perhaps give an equation of what we're trying to solve and then explain the math in an intuitive way

 ####Hardware setup
 - please make this as painless as possible...............
 - debugging and things
 - maybe write a script that does the installs/setup
+- make sure to test the hardware setup with some initial testers before kinect module day

 ####Ideation! kinect in ReadML curriculum
 - Learning how to OpenNI: exposure to the API (so...maybe going through some example code?), plot some raw output